openstack-archive/networking-ovs-dpdk/doc/source/getstarted/fedora.rst

 Some libvirt configurations are required for DPDK support, but first we need to install libvirt.

-| sudo yum install -y libvirt
+| sudo yum install -y libvirt libvirt-python

 Modify your libvirt config file to include the following: